 How is ODSP Amount Calculated?

-However, based on these factors, you may receive a lower or higher amount on ODSP payment dates.
+ODSP amounts are calculated using your housing costs, family size, location, and spousal disability status.
+Based on these factors, you may receive a lower or higher benefit on the ODSP payment dates.

-Is there ODSP Increase in 2021
+Is there ODSP Increase in 2022

 Where Do I Get Ontario Disability Forms?

-Finally, if you’ve more questions about the ODSP payment dates for 2021, let me know in the comment section.
+Finally, if you’ve more questions about the ODSP payment dates for 2022, let me know in the comment section.